The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Note: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.

-Remove alignment dowel and bridge.
+Once confirmed , remove the alignment dowel and the bridge.

 Continue repair referencing S54 vanos procedure, S54 Vanos Procedure